georust/proj/proj-sys/README.md

   `libproj` **without** its native network functionality; you will have to implement your own set of callbacks if you wish to make use of them (see the [`proj`](https://crates.io/crates/proj) crate for an example).
-- `tiff` - If the `bundled_proj` feature is enabled, adding the `tiff` feature will build PROJ with TIFF support.
+- `bundled_proj_tiff` - If the `bundled_proj` feature is enabled, adding the
+  `bundled_proj_tiff` feature will build PROJ with TIFF support.
 Note that libtiff must be present on your system if you wish to use this feature.

 ## License